Top Reasons Why North Carolina is a perfect place to buy a Rent to Own

 Low living costs!
 Median income within the state capital, Raleigh, and its surrounding areas are about the same as the rest of the US.
 Within other cities in the state the median income is higher, while in Raleigh and places like Durham, real estate costs are very affordable.
 As such, the state generally has a high income to living cost ratio, giving people more money to spend on the things they love.

-Check out North Carolina homes for sale that may include: rent to own, foreclosure, HUD, for sale by owner and more
+Check out over 300 North Carolina rent to own homes for sale, which may include auction properties, for sale by owner, and more.

 Great schools!
 The state has a great schools system, with a wide selection of great private, public, charter and magnet schools state-wide for you and your children.